cloudflare/cloudflare-docs/content/workers/platform/storage-options.md

 {{<Aside type="note" header="Pages Functions">}}

 Storage options can also be used by your front-end application built with Cloudflare Pages.
-For more information on available storage options for Pages applications, refer to the [Pages Functions Bindings documentation](/pages/functions/bindings/).
+For more information on available storage options for Pages applications, refer to the [Pages Functions bindings documentation](/pages/functions/bindings/).

 {{</Aside>}}